seanj06/Burgers-R-Us-P5/README.md

 #### **Add Product Page**

 Staff members can access the add product page by clicking the product management link in the my account dropdown menu on the navbar.
-This option is only shown to users who have staff or superuser status
+This option is only shown to users who have a staff or superuser status

 ![product-man-tab](docs/features/product-management-tab.png)